Abby M. Dubisar

 Engl 418: Seminar in Argumentation

-Engl 611: Special Topics in Rhetorical Theory (Fall 2016: Social Justice Rhetorics; Spring 2012: “What Difference Does Rhetoric Make: Activism, Justice, and Social Change”)
+Engl 611: Seminar in Rhetorical Theory (Fall 2016: Social Justice Rhetorics; Spring 2012: “What Difference Does Rhetoric Make: Activism, Justice, and Social Change”)

 Engl 477: Special Topics in Technical Communication